venkatesh-reddy679/Prometheus-alertmanager-project/README.md

    we have to configure the endpoint to probe under static_configs > targets and configure the ip where the blackbox_exporter is running under relabel_configs > replacement. for this project, i'm running  the exporter on the same prometheus server.

 6. In prometheus web UI, go to status > targets to view the configured target status.
-Blackbox_exporter extracts the metrics from configured targets and expose them over /probe endpoint in a format that prometheus understand and scrape.
+Blackbox_exporter probes the configured endpoints, collects the metrics, and expose them over /probe endpoint in a format that prometheus understand and scrape.
 Prometheus scrapes the blackbox_exporter like any other target (metrics_path default to /metrics endpoint) but over /probe endpoint .

    ![image](https://github.com/venkatesh-reddy679/Prometheus-alertmanager-project/assets/60383183/1b2345d2-3008-4079-9473-8cdc67fd0abc)
    ![image](https://github.com/venkatesh-reddy679/Prometheus-alertmanager-project/assets/60383183/19817472-3dad-4999-b9bb-822306e96151)